 Don’t hire the cheapest professional you can find in order to save money, either.
 The most expensive is not necessarily the best, and it’s wise to get a couple of estimates to compare costs, but a bargain isn’t really a bargain if the person you pay can’t do the job correctly.

 Schedule a free in-home consultation with a mold removal professional to get a written estimate of the cost of mold removal in your home along with exactly what the job will entail.
 During your free consultation, a professional can also give you information and advice about doing the job yourself so that you can decide whether or not you need to hire someone for the job.
 Since mold removal professionals may charge different rates, you may wish to schedule a consultation and get a written estimate with more than one professional.
-For a list of qualified mold remediation professionals offering free consultations near you, follow the link.
+We recommend getting at least three estimates.
+For a list of qualified mold remediation professionals offering free consultations near you, just follow the link.